 I am pleased to share the revised scope and call for papers for consideration in On the Horizon: The International Journal of Learning Futures.
 We remain committed to regional, gender, and cultural diversity.
 We further aim to bring voice to those who are typically marginalized.
 If you have an idea for a paper you would like to discuss or are interested in joining the editorial board, please get in touch with me!

-Education Futures is a globally-focused education laboratory and research network with experience in collaborating with creatives, thought leaders, innovators, and learning organizations to create new opportunities for human development.
+Education Futures is a globally-focused education thought leadership and research network with experience in collaborating with creatives, leaders, innovators, and learning organizations to create new opportunities for human development.
 We work to create vibrant, visionary, hard-charging, front-running and value-creating impacts that transform how and what we learn.
 Our goal is to create outcomes for all learners that are meaningful for the 21st century and beyond.